 The final step, and probably the most important, is to get your business structure in order.
 Some countries require you to register as self employed before you begin selling, while others will allow you to simply file your self employment tax return at the end of your first year of business.

-You may also want to look into forming an LLC to protect your personal assets.
+You may also want to look into separating your business and personal assets in the unlikely but possible event that you could be sued.
+I’m a big fan of having an LLC since it’s easier to run than a Corporation.
 This site has a lot of info on when and why you would choose to form an LLC.

 It’s vital that you follow the tax laws of your state and country if you want to run a successful craft business that will grow and thrive for years to come.
 There’s no excuse for not filing your taxes, no matter how much of a pain you may find it to be.
 It’s always better to have your paperwork in order.